seb45tian/nbody/README.md

 You can choose between a brute-force approach (standard) or using the [Barnes-Hut method](https://en.wikipedia.org/wiki/Barnes–Hut_simulation "Barnes-Hut").

-Use make to compile code.
+Use make to compile the code.
+Needs boost and GLUT libraries.

 ```